jpoots/RACE-SM-Autonomous-Control-for-Social-On-Ramp-Merging/README.md

 A discrete action space is being used consisting of accelerations in the range +-3 m/s^2 in 0.5 m/s^2 increments along with a lane change option.

 #### Reward
 Generally, when the vehicle has not yet merged it receives no reward.
 A penalty for crashing is applied.
 Otherwise, it receives a reward based the concept of Social Value Orientation (SVO) from the field of social psychology.
 In this project, an SVO of 0 degrees indicates purely selfish behaviour and 90 degrees indicates purely altruistic behaviour.
-Sin(SVO) and Cos(SVO) are used as multipliers to adjust the value the ego vehicle places its own satisfaction and the satisfaction of the immediately surrounding vehicles.
+Sin(SVO) and Cos(SVO) are used as multipliers to adjust the value the ego vehicle places its on utility to itself and to the immediately surrounding vehicles.